VINXIS/vinxis.moe/src/content/blog/automobile-ageing.md

 ---
 title: The Automobile Wants You Dead And The Hype On Ageing Reversal
 created: "1765947287138"
-lastModified: "1765947287138"
+lastModified: "1765947491101"
 tags:
   - life
 image: ./road.png
 imageAlt: Random road near Edmonton
 ---
 <small>I just want to preface that I don't actually like the word grifter it's actually kind of a useless fucking word but I use it a bit here because I am ANGYYYYY!!!!
 Also wanna know another useless word?
 Hypocrisy.
 Want to know another?
 Integrity.
 Another?
 Morality.
-Ok this is for another post tbh (maybe idk i kinda dont feel like talking about this)</small>
+Ok this is for another post tbh (maybe idk i kinda dont feel like talking about this)

+Also I use aging and ageing interchangeably cuz it doesnt matter</small>

 # Our State On Roads